pbo-dpb/PEAT--OEDP/public/note_en.md

 ## Grouping by similarity

 To help users make relevant comparisons across departments, the PBO has developed a simple similarity score.
-To create the similarity score the Euclidian distance between each possible pairings of departments was calculated based on the number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital-to-operating ratio.
+To create the similarity score the Euclidian distance between each possible pairings of departments was calculated based on the number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital expenditures-to-operating ratio.
 Each factor was given equal weighting.
 When selecting a department on the [Compare, Similarity](/#/en/compare-similarity--comparer-similarites) page the 4 departments with the combined greatest similarity (least distance) to the selected department are also displayed.

 ## Notes related to the treatment of specific departments